 - Wash hands!
-(Or use hand sanitizer.)
+(Or use hand sanitizer)

 - Inspect the mask for holes or other damage

-- Place the mask over nose, mouth and chin – ensuring that the metal strip goes over the nose and that the blue side of the mask is facing out before putting the straps over ears
+- Place the mask over nose, mouth and chin – ensuring that the metal strip goes over the nose and that the colour side of the mask is facing out before putting the straps over ears

 - Pinch the metal strip to mold to the shape of nose